 One of the big new features Apple added for the Apple Watch 4 was an ECG, a feature that lets it check for atrial fibrillation.

 It’s a major upgrade and one we’d love to see Samsung match with its rival device.
-There have been plenty of rumors about such a feature, so this may well happen either on the Galaxy Watch 2 or the Galaxy Watch Active 2.
+This now looks very likely though, as Samsung has brought the feature to the Galaxy Watch Active 2.

 7. Wider LTE availability

 There are versions of the Samsung Galaxy Watch that support LTE, but only on select networks, which won’t suit everyone.
 For the Samsung Galaxy Watch 2 we’d like to see an LTE model available on more or less all networks, so it’s an option for everyone.